felixalacampagne/recivaportal/README.md

 - remember where I put the SSH keys
 - reload the public key into GitHub
 - search for SSH in Eclipse-Preferences: Select the General>Network Connections>SSH.
-Set the SSH directory to point to the location of the public/provate keys.
+Set the SSH directory to point to the location of the public/private keys.
 - use the SSH URL provided by GitHub>Code button>Clone>SSH to pull into the local project - make sure any "save settings" checkboxes are checked!
 DO NOT change the username to the real username - keep the one provided in the clone url.
 - Push to remote - fingers crossed Eclipse will use the SSH private key and GitHub will accept it.
 There will probably be be quite a few popups containing completely incomprehensible stuff - click OK or Next and keep fingers crossed that it works and that they wont appear next time.
 Best to test on a simple readme update before relying on it for real stuff.

-26-Sep-2021 After pushing and pulling without problem for a few days now I suddenly get 'rejcted: not fast forward'.
+26-Sep-2021 After pushing and pulling without problem for a few days now I suddenly get 'rejected: not fast forward'.
 WTF does this mean.
-Why don't they say sensible things when decide randomly to stop it working?
+Why don't they say sensible things when they decide randomly to stop it working?
+Had to pull from Github some old stuff, which Eclipse will not let me overwrite with the current stuff in its merge window (how is this supposed to work, it never lets me keep the stuff I want!!), and then push again.
+It seemed to work, luckily it was only the README which was affected.
+Maybe the problem was with me using the "Push Head..." button which appeared after I did "Commit and Push".
+TIP: Don't use "Push HEAD" if you want to stay sane.
+Shirt it's doing this 'rejected: not fast forward' again.
+What the hell!!!!

 # Useful info